-Students will take four units (120 credit points overall, 30 credit points each) and a compulsory dissertation (60 credit points).
-The units are made up of two compulsory core health law units, an optional specialist health law unit and an open choice of LLM unit.
+You will take four units (30 credit points each, 120 credit points overall) and a compulsory dissertation (60 credit points).
+The programme comprises two compulsory core health law units, an optional specialist health law unit and an open choice for your fourth LLM unit.

 Visit our programme catalogue for full details of the structure and unit content for our LLM in Health, Law and Society.